A kickback in missionary work is hard.

 It can be said in love and still feel discouraging.

 2. “Should you really be taking kids with you?”
 For us, we hear very specifically, “You have three girls and you are taking them where?” or “I would never take girls there.” or “You need to be careful with those girls.”
 Yes.
 We absolutely DO have girls and we DO need to be careful with their lives.
 But, thankfully, they were entrusted to us by God and we know that He will be faithful to protect them as only He can.
 We pray daily for wisdom and for health and for safety in our girls’ lives.
-They have each been called by God, really… they have… ask them… and they go to bring hope to the unreached with the special gift of being a child with childlike faith.
-We know that is a gift that God will use for His glory!
+They are in His hands wherever we live!

-5. “It just costs too much.”
+5. “Missionary work just costs too much.”
 Yes.
 The cost is crazy high.
 The funds needed to support a missionary family are steep.
 But the money is there.
 And God provides it.
-As long as the need for the gospel exists, it is worth whatever cost it takes to bring it to those who have yet to hear.

 7. “You don’t have to do this forever.
 You can go for a few years and then come back home.”
 It is very hard to explain the idea of moving overseas as a full time endeavor.
 This isn’t a few short years and then it is done.
 This is a lifetime commitment.
 Now, saying that… I don’t know how many years we will be on the field.
 I don’t know what our future holds.
 But, as of right now, this is a long term, lifetime thing.
 We plan to spend our lives working in Africa.
 We believe in the value of longevity in missions.